-Deke Adams begins his second season with the Garnet & Black.
-The newest coach on the staff, Adams was named defensive line coach on January 22, 2013.
+Deke Adams begins his third season with the Garnet & Black.
+He was named defensive line coach on January 22, 2013.

 Adams spent the 2012 season as Larry Fedora's defensive line coach at North Carolina after serving the three previous seasons in the same capacity for Fedora at Southern Miss.
 In his one-year stint in Chapel Hill, Adams had the opportunity to coach Sylvester Williams, a first-round selection in the 2013 NFL Draft.